Skip to main content

 Pillar Three Autonomic Nervous System Regulation

-The HPA axis is intimately linked with the autonomic (ANS), which has two main branches ∞ the sympathetic (“fight or flight”) and the parasympathetic (“rest and digest”).
+The HPA axis is intimately linked with the autonomic nervous system (ANS), which has two main branches ∞ the sympathetic (“fight or flight”) and the parasympathetic (“rest and digest”).
 Chronic stress leads to sympathetic dominance.
 Actively stimulating the parasympathetic nervous system is essential for signaling to the HPA axis that the threat has passed.

 Techniques for Parasympathetic Activation